Seiya Suzuki Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

 - The Giants have a 4.08 team ERA that ranks 13th among all league pitching staffs.

-- Brebbia makes the start for the Giants, his sixth of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts in 24 2/3 innings pitched.
+- Brebbia (2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched) gets the start for the Giants, his seventh of the season.

-- The righty last pitched on Wednesday against the Colorado Rockies, when he went one scoreless inning while giving up two hits.

-- The 33-year-old has a 3.65 ERA and 12 strikeouts per nine innings in 26 games this season, while allowing a batting average of .217 to opposing hitters.
+- In his last outing on Saturday against the Chicago Cubs, the right-hander threw two scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.